Graduate Training Opportunities

 The Center for Plant Cell Biology (CEPCEB) in association with the Institute for Integrative Genome Biology (IIGB) at the University of California, Riverside is committed to providing rewarding research experiences to undergraduate students.
 As an NSF Research Experience for Undergraduates (REU) Site, CEPCEB brings research experiences to students of two- and four-year colleges who have limited opportunities to learn about the excitement and career options that research in plant cell biology offers.
 Ten undergraduates will be accepted into the ten-week residential program.
 The program will begin with a one-week workshop, in which students will be introduced to techniques and approaches used for analysis of plant and plant fungal pathogen cell function, including basic molecular biology, genomic and bioinformatic analyses, and confocal microscopy methods used to study live cells.
 Students will then spend nine weeks working with a faculty mentor and a graduate or postgraduate mentor on a research project of their choice.
 Students will also participate in workshops to enhance learning skills and professional development and to discuss ethics in science.

-To accomplish this, the Center engages its world-class researchers, the scientific community, and industry in interdisciplinary research, employing the latest advances in computation biology, engineering, chemical proteomics, microscopy and bioinformatics.
+To accomplish our goals, the Center engages its world-class researchers, the scientific community, and industry in interdisciplinary research, employing the latest advances in computation biology, engineering, chemical proteomics, microscopy and bioinformatics.